 - Spray adhesive

 - Hot glue and hot glue gun

-I spray the glue with the hat form placed in the bottom of a box (and outside if possible) to contain the glue and its scent.
-This stuff is seriously sticky and will make a mess if it gets on you or your floor or your table or your clothes (I think you get the point).
+Spray the glue with the hat form placed in the bottom of a box (and outside if possible) to contain the glue and its scent.
+(The glue is seriously sticky and will make a mess if it gets on you or your floor or your table or your clothes.)

 Angle the bottom corners inward.

 - Fold and glue the fabric to the inside of the hat.